-Your vote is important and, at the Meeting, Shareholders will be asked to elect directors, appoint BDO Canada LLP, Chartered Professional Accountants, as Helix's auditors, authorize an amendment to the articles of Helix to consolidate the issued and outstanding Common Shares of Helix and authorize the extension of certain insider warrants.
+Your vote is important and, at the Meeting, Shareholders will be asked to elect directors, appoint BDO Canada LLP, Chartered Professional Accountants, as Helix's auditors, reapprove Helix's equity compensation plan, authorize the potential creation of a new "control person" of the Company as a result of the exercise of certain common share purchase warrants of the Company, and authorize an amendment to the articles of Helix to consolidate the issued and outstanding Common Shares of Helix.
 If you are a registered Shareholder and are unable to be present at the Meeting in person, we encourage you to vote by completing the enclosed form of proxy and returning it in accordance with the instructions provided in the Circular and on the form of proxy.
-Non-registered Shareholders who beneficially own Common Shares through a broker or other intermediary may receive a voting instruction form or, less frequently, a form of proxy, from their broker or other intermediary and are encouraged to complete and return their voting instruction form or form of proxy, as the case may be, in accordance with the instructions provided in the Circular and received from their broker or other intermediary.
+Non-registered Shareholders who beneficially own

+Common Shares through a broker or other intermediary may receive a voting instruction form or, less frequently, a form of proxy, from their broker or other intermediary and are encouraged to complete and return their voting instruction form or form of proxy, as the case may be, in accordance with the instructions provided in the Circular and received from their broker or other intermediary.
 In either case, Helix urges you to give the Circular your careful consideration and, if you require assistance, to consult your financial, tax or other professional advisors.